surveyproject/surveyproject/SurveyWAP/_DatabaseSql/UpgradeFiles_23to24/ReadMe_Upgrade_23to24_DatabaseChanges.txt

 Notes:
 - DB upgrades are not formally supported.
 - Always make sure to backup your databases first before making any changes or running scripts.
 - In case of upgrading an SP v.
-2.3 database to v.2.4 the following changes have to be made:
+2.3 database to v.2.4 execute all queries listed below in the order as described
+- The queryfiles can be found in the _DatabaseSql\UpgradeFiles_23to24 directory

 ***********************************************************************************